Division of Menzies: Boundaries

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

-When the division was created in 1984, it replaced majority of the abolished Division of Diamond Valley.
+When the division was created in 1984, it replaced majority of the abolished Division of Diamond Valley, covering areas like Templestowe, Bulleen, Doncaster and Eltham.
 In 1989, it lost all areas north of Yarra River (such as Eltham) to the Division of Jagajaga, while it gained Ivanhoe East and Eaglemont to the west, and Donvale to the south-east.
 In 1994, the division was doubled in area when it gained areas to the east.
 It also lost the Ivanhoe East and Eaglemont areas (which were gained five years prior) and became co-extensive with the boundaries of the new City of Manningham.
 Since then until 2018, the division's boundaries remained roughly similar with only minor boundary changes in subsequent redistributions, and the division continued to share most or all of its boundaries with the City of Manningham boundaries.

 The division used to be bordered by Koonung Creek / Eastern Freeway to the south between from its creation in 1984 until 2021.
 In 2021, the division crossed the creek and the freeway into City of Whitehorse, and expanded southwards up to Whitehorse Road at Box Hill.
 In 2024, the division was expanded southwards a second time up to the suburb of Box Hill South, stopping short of Burwood Highway.

 The division is also bordered by the Yarra River to the north between 1989 and 2018, and since 2024.
 In 2018, the division crossed the Yarra River and expanded to include Eltham, Research, Kangaroo Ground and North Warrandyte from Jagajaga.
 These areas were within the division only briefly, with most of these areas (except North Warrandyte) lost to Jagajaga in 2021 and North Warrandyte lost to Jagajaga in 2024.
 As a result, since 2024, the division is again bordered by the Yarra River to the north, between Bulleen and North Warrandyte.

 In the 2024 redistribution, other than the southern expansion to Box Hill South and loss of North Warrandyte as described above, the division also no longer covered the entirety of City of Manningham and no longer included suburbs such as Wonga Park and Donvale.
 It also lost areas in the north-east areas of City of Whitehorse, such as Mitcham and Nundawading, which had only been gained in 2021.
 All these areas were transferred to the Division of Deakin.

 As of the 2024 redistribution, it covers the suburbs of Box Hill, Box Hill North, Bulleen, Doncaster, Doncaster East, Donvale, Mont Albert, Mont Albert North, Templestowe, Templestowe Lower and Warrandyte.
 Additionally, parts of Balwyn North, Box Hill South, Blackburn, Blackburn North, Blackburn South, Park Orchards, Surrey Hills and Warrandyte South fall under the Division.